Development

 • / - Separates path segments

-If you want to use these characters literally (not as syntax), you must encode them:
+If you want to use these characters literally (not as syntax), you have to encode them:

 Wrong: /search?q=what is SEO?&lang=en